Christopher C. Horner: Writing

 The Politically Incorrect Guide was on The New York Times Best Seller list (paperback nonfiction) from March to October 2007.

 Testimony and media

-Horner has testified before the U.S. Senate Committee on Foreign Relations and the United States Senate Committee on Environment and Public Works, and works on a legal and policy level with numerous think tanks and policy organizations.
+Horner has testified before the United States Senate Committee on Foreign Relations and the United States Senate Committee on Environment and Public Works, and works on a legal and policy level with numerous think tanks and policy organizations.
 He has given addresses to audiences in the European Parliament in Strasbourg and Brussels, and before policymakers in European capitals including London, Rome, Prague, Copenhagen, Madrid, and Warsaw; topics range from rail deregulation and unfunded pension liability to energy and environment issues.
-He has provided legal, policy, and political commentary several hundred times each on both television and radio, in the United States, Europe, Canada, and Australia, including on the Fox News Channel, Court TV, MSNBC (with repeat visits on The News Hour with Jim Lehrer), BBC, CNN, CNN International, ITN, CBC, Bloomberg, and Reuters Television.
+He has provided legal, policy, and political commentary several hundred times each on both television and radio, in the United States, Europe, Canada, and Australia, including on the Fox News, Court TV, MSNBC (with repeat visits on The News Hour with Jim Lehrer), BBC, CNN, CNN International, ITN, CBC, Bloomberg, and Reuters.